willemave/wordpress/README.md

 API Configuration
 -----------------
-If your using a test environment, Define a API url value for BF_DEV_URL and set $ISDEV global variable to true
+If your using a test environment, Update the API url value of bf-config.php

 Short Codes
 -----------